IsabellaSegarra/eds214-project/README.md

 The data is available through the Environmental Data Initiative <https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-luq.20.4923064> from the USDA Forest Service.

 ## How the analysis works
 In order to replicate figure 3 from Schaefer et al. 2000, I first imported the raw data and changed column titles.
 Following cleaning the data, I filtered the data by stream site and by the time frame of the study.
 After this process, I joined the stream data into one dataset.
-The figure visualized stream nutrient concentration ove
+The figure visualized the average of stream nutrient concentrations over a 9-week moving time.
+In order to reflect this in the data, we produced a function that inputs concentration and dates and reflects those in a 9-week rolling mean function.
+Finally, the data